niccokunzmann/meshviewer-doc/config_json.md

 {% method %}
 #### mode (string, optional)

-Allows to load a additional style for a night mode or similar use case.
+Allows to load an additional style for a night mode or a similar use case.
 Possible are inline style or link.
 Inline avoids re-rendering and maybe issues with label-layer update.
 Important are class "css-mode mode-name" and media "not".

 _Default is night.css inline in index.html_